 - The modules provide an understanding of the highly complex social, political and cultural experiences of the historic populations of the Pacific.

-- Small class sizes ranging from two to ten students encourages student-led seminars and discussion as well as more contact with supervisors.
+- Small class sizes ranging from two to ten students encourage student-led seminars and discussion as well as more contact with supervisors.

 - Students are equipped to work with non-government organisations and multinational corporations with interests in the region.

 Over two semesters, students take four compulsory modules.
 Teaching methods include formal lectures combined with seminar style teaching and student-led group work.
 Lecture class sizes range from five to ten students, and tutorial sizes range from two to six students.

 Over the course of the year, with particular focus during the summer months, you will devise a research project culminating in a 15,000-word dissertation.
-Every taught postgraduate student is assigned an individual supervisor from among the Social Anthropology staff who works with them closely to develop a topic and direction for the end of degree dissertation.
+Every taught postgraduate student is assigned an individual supervisor from among the Social Anthropology staff who works with them closely to develop a topic and direction for the dissertation.